-The Master of Sacred Theology (STM) is a post-MDiv one-year degree primarily for students who wish to focus their study in a particular aspect of the theological curriculum.
+The Master of Sacred Theology (STM) is a post-MDiv one-year (8 courses/24 credits) degree primarily for students who wish to focus their study in a particular aspect of the theological curriculum.
 A flexible program, its focus is designed by each student in tandem with their advisor or the STM Director.
 Students must complete seven electives and participate in the Master's Writing Seminar.